levoxtrip/PKB/docs/topics/strive.md

 you must identify the actions involved in achieving each of these ‘macro’-goals

 Total hours per week Specific days The length of each goal-oriented work session A specific time window (e.g., from 8 a.m. to 9 a.m.) or a time constraint (e.g., before 9 a.m.) for the goal-oriented work session
+### Obstacles
+what stands in the way between you and your goal and how can you break down the roadblocks one by one
 ### Quest

 Instead of goals set quests.